 Write a description for your podcast.

 A podcast description is considered metadata that provides information about your MP3 file: the name of your show, the description, episode number, and the release year.

-The description will make your episode appears on Google Play, Apple, and Spotify, or wherever listeners search for your show’s category.
+The description will make your episode appear on Google Play, Apple, and Spotify or wherever listeners search for your show’s category.

 A good writing episode description is vital for success.
 It explains what your show is about in a simple paragraph.

 You can always change the description later, so don’t let writing the perfect description take up too much of your time.